Disabled peoples’ groups say “nothing about us without us”. This means two important things to the NHS:

 - People should make choices about their own life, healthcare and support.
 We call this empowerment.

-- People with a learning disability, autism or both, and family carers, should be involved in the design of good quality services.
+- People with a learning disability, autistic people and family carers, should be involved in the design of good quality services.
 There are different levels of involvement, from asking people for feedback through to coproduction.
 By coproduction we mean that staff work closely with people to design and produce a solution or service together.

 Things we should do to give people more power